Prophylactic Cranial Irradiation (PCI)

 What are the side effects of PCI?

 - Hair loss may happen on your head where you received radiation.
-Hair typically starts to regrow a few months after treatment.
+Hair often starts to regrow a few months after treatment.
 However, your hair might not grow back exactly as it was before treatment and for some, the hair loss becomes permanent.

 - Nausea and Vomiting is a “sick” or “queasy” feeling in your stomach.
 Vomiting or “throwing up” often goes along with nausea.